Reference Material

 Allan Wallace’s own valve gear simulation software can be downloaded from his own website at http://www.avocetconsulting.com.au/modeleng/.

-Other simulations programs include:
+Other simulation programs include:

 • Two spreadsheets (one for Walschaerts simulation, the other for Stephensons) have been created by Don Ashton and downloadable from his website.